annatel/captain_hook/README.md

 ## CaptainHook client

-Want to verify the authenticity of a captain_hook request ? you can use the[CaptainHookClient](https://github.com/annatel/captain_hook_client).
+Want to verify the authenticity of a captain_hook request ? you can use the [CaptainHookClient](https://github.com/annatel/captain_hook_client).

 The docs can be found at [https://hexdocs.pm/captain_hook](https://hexdocs.pm/captain_hook).